 If you see something on my mammogram, what are the next steps?

 Mammograms are “graded” by the reading radiologist to determine the best next steps for evaluating any abnormalities seen on the mammogram.
-Possible next steps include ultrasound, repeat mammogram at a closer interval, and maybe even a biopsy.
+Possible next steps include ultrasound, repeat mammogram at a closer interval and maybe even a biopsy.
 You will have clear guidance from the radiologist and your PCP to determine the next steps.